Kanshar/aws-exercise/README.md

 # aws-exercise
 Exercise on AWS Infrastructure and configuration - using Terraform and Ansible

-## PLAN 1 - Details to be ironed out

-1. Terraform spin up AWS EC2 instance - ubuntu 16 using AMI from marketplace - Done
-2. Configure ssh access in security group. - Done
-3. Ansible configure using terraform null_resource and remote-exec provisioner - TBD
-4. Terraform aws_ami_from_instance to create AMI from EC2 instance - Done
-5. Create required security groups for the ELB and EC2 instances - Done
-6. Spin up aws_asg and launch-configuration using the created AMI - Done
-7. Spin up aws_elb resource to provide load balancing - Done
-8. Terminate initial EC2 instance - Done (manual)

-## PLAN 2 - Split the procedure into four steps

-1. Use tf to spin up instance with base Ubuntu image
-2. Run ansible scripts to configure it
-3. Run script to create AMI from configured instance
-4. Use tf to spin up AWS ELB, and ASG with the newly built AMI

-## Ansible configuration

-1. apt update
-2. disable ipv6 and set max files
-3. check NTP configuration using timedatectl
-4. install tree, python, python-pip, apache2, libapache2-mod-wsgi plus flask, virtualenv
-5. setup virtualenv
-6. copy .py, .wsgi and .conf files into appropriate directories
-7. disable default site
-8. enable new site
-9. restart apache2

-## Assumptions
+## FINAL SOLUTION

-1. Ubuntu16 uses timedatectl to configure ntp.
-This comes pre-installed.
-Hence ntp is not installed.
-2. mtr and telnet are pre-installed - checked.
-3. There is no monitoring setup for the deployment (e.g. ELB access logs are not captured).
+There are two main steps:
+- Create an AMI with the appropriate configuration
+- Using the AMI, deploy a web server with an ASG running behind an ELB

+This will ensure that if the web server instance goes down, the ASG will spin up a new fully-configured instance and the web page will continue to be served from the same address.

+### Security considerations
-4. HTTP access is enabled on port 80 to the ELB, from any IP.
+1. HTTP access is enabled on port 80 to the ELB, from any IP.
-5. HTTP access to the web server is enabled only through the ELB.
+2. HTTP access to the web server is possible only through the ELB.
-6. SSH access is enabled to the instance on port 22, but this is restricted to specific host IPs (defined in `vars.tf:home_ips` variable).
+3. SSH access is enabled to the EC2 instance on port 22, but this is restricted to specific host IPs (defined in `vars.tf:home_ips` variable).
+4. Have used EC2-classic instances plus Classic ELB by using default VPC.
+Security could further be enhanced by placing the resources in a dedicated VPC rather than in a shared environment.
+5. Ignoring strict host key checking to play ansible scripts.

+### Assumptions
+1. Using Ubuntu-16 AMI available from AWS Marketplace should be good for base AMI.
+2. Ubuntu-16 uses timedatectl to configure ntp.
+As this comes pre-installed, ntp is not installed.
+3. mtr and telnet are pre-installed in the base AMI - hence not handled in ansible scripts.
+4. There is no monitoring setup for the deployment (e.g. ELB access logs are not captured).
+5. Only one EC2 instance will be spawned as part of the ASG.
-7. Though an ASG is used here, the deployment has not been tested for scale.
+6. Though an ASG is used here, the deployment has not been tested for scale.

 ## Steps to Deploy